moontography/jupiter-sftp/README.md

 There's a `Dockerfile` to allow you to build the container and deploy in any infrastructure or orchestration engine you'd like to use.
 However, for a really simple deployment that isn't supporting tons of users, you can just deploy using the normal docker compose config.

 You can use `-f docker-compose.dev.yml` when running `docker-compose` if you'd like to map your local machine's file system build folder to a volume in the container to ease development when making changes.
-If you want to deploy `jupiter-git` to production/a public URL, it's recommended to use the normal `docker-compose.yml` configuration to ensure the build and execution is entirely inside the container.
+If you want to deploy `jupiter-sftp` to production/a public URL, it's recommended to use the normal `docker-compose.yml` configuration to ensure the build and execution is entirely inside the container.

 ```sh
 $ # no need to specify a file w/ `-f` since docker-compose.yml is the default